Meet Our Staff

 Sue R. Rogan, AFC, has more than 20 years experience in training, communications, and outreach on consumer protection topics.
 As Director of Financial Education at Maryland CASH Campaign, Ms. Rogan creates and provides practitioner training and financial education curriculum development for a wide range of constituencies including counselors on military bases, social workers in child welfare agencies, financial institutions, and community-based organizations.
 Ms. Rogan also provides direct financial education and coaching to clients in substance abuse recovery programs, domestic violence shelters, community colleges, and other community-based settings.
 She obtained a Bachelor of Arts degree in Political Science from University of Maryland Baltimore County.
 She blogs at pennywiseconsumer.blogspot.com and tweets for the Maryland CASH Academy @MDCASHAcademy.

-Francesca Jean Baptiste is the Program Manager for Capacity Building and Training at the Maryland CASH Campaign.
+Francesca Jean Baptiste is the Senior Program Manager at the Maryland CASH Campaign.
+Francesca provides training and technical assistance to a network of free tax preparation partners servicing 18 of the 24 counties in Maryland.
+In addition, Francesca manages the Maryland Community Fellows Program, a program that places graduate students as well as undergraduate juniors and seniors in community action agencies across the state to help increase their capacity to provide free tax preparation and asset building services and leads the Schedule C Step Up, a program designed to educate low income entrepreneurs and small business owners about their tax compliance requirements.
 Prior to working with Maryland CASH, she worked as a Volunteer Income Tax Assistance (VITA) program site manager with the Baltimore CASH Campaign.
 She has several years of experience in tax research and preparation.
 She earned a Bachelor’s of Science in Legal Studies from CUNY – New York City College of Technology and Juris Doctor from the Washington & Lee School of Law.
 She is currently working towards her LLM in Taxation at the University of Baltimore.